Sudip-Pathak/Sudip-Pathak/README.md

-# 💫 About Me: Namaste 🙏, I am Sudip Pathak 👋
+# 💫 About Me: Namaste, I am Sudip Pathak 👋
 ## 🌍 Navigating the Digital World from the Peaks of the Mountains 🏞️